Mortgage

 Is there a first-time homebuyer tax credit in Ohio?

-Ohio’s mortgage credit certificate (MCC) gives first-time homebuyers a tax break.
+There’s no longer a federal first-time homebuyer tax credit.
+Ohio, however, offers an MCC, which gives first-time homebuyers a tax break.
 With the MCC, you can reduce your federal tax bill by as much as $2,000 a year while you’re paying off your mortgage.
-As far as federal tax credits go, a new credit for homeowners was proposed in March of 2024; however, there has not been a federal credit available since 2010.

 Today's Mortgage Rates